jairiidriss/jairiidriss.github.io/_pages/about.md

   - /about.html
 ---

-I am Idriss JAIzzRI, a Ph.D. student in machine learning at the University of Lille.
+I am Idriss JAIRI, a Ph.D. student in machine learning at the University of Lille.
 Having a background in software engineering and data science.

 Education
 ======